 Communities in remote, high mountainous and inaccessible areas

 Ethnic minorities (particularly those who are not fluent in the national language)

 .
-People living in poverty, especially extreme poverty Low-income migrant workers,
+People living in poverty, especially extreme poverty

+Homeless people and those living in informal settlements or urban slums

+Low-income migrant workers,

 Economy and Employment.
 Georgia’s GDP per capita growth for the last ten years was on average 4.8 percent per year.
 Georgia has adopted a system of targeted social transfers, which led to nearly halving the poverty rate from 37.4 percent in 2007 to 20.1 percent in 2018 and to improve living conditions.
 The largest economic sectors are manufacturing (18.3 percent) and construction (12.6 percent).
 Agriculture accounts only for 6.3 percent of the economy, while 38.1 percent of the workforce is employed in the sector.
 However, most of the employment in agriculture consists of subsistence farming.
 The total workforce in the country is about 1.7 million, of which 50.3 percent is hired and 49.7% is self-employed.
 Unemployment rate is 11.6 percent, but there is significant difference between urban unemployment rate (17.4 percent) and rural unemployment rate (5.5 percent).
 This is due to the subsistence farming being counted as employment.
 According to the data of Geostat, in 2018, the share of women in the total number of employed was 47%, while the share of men was 53%.
 In 2019 The number of employed women decreased by 0.3% and for men decreased by 0.1%.